-This setting allows end-users in specific OUs to access either BASIC or FULL device information by clicking the Show Device Info button, as described in this article.
+If set to Yes, allow, this setting allows end-users in specific OUs to access either BASIC or FULL device information by clicking the Show Device Info button, as described in this article.

 To achieve maximum benefit of this feature, and depending on your school context, we usually recommend BASIC for students, with the possible exception of younger students and FULL for staff.

 The Install Chrome Extension tab of the Setup Panel contains the installation steps.

 Note: You will need to copy the extension ID from this tab into the Admin console, so keep it open.

 We recommend installing the extension on either the root organization or an organization that encompasses all students.